emqx/emqx-docs/en_US/data-integration/data-bridge-kinesis.md

-# Stream Data into Amazon Kinesis
+# Stream MQTT Data into Amazon Kinesis

 EMQX supports seamless integration with [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/) which can be integrated to several other AWS Services for real-time extraction, processing and analysis of MQTT data.